10 Smart Money Moves for a Prosperous New Year

-Every New Year, most of us create a list of resolutions we aim to achieve within the year, but all ended doomed, especially the health related ones.
-However, the money related resolutions seems to be more feasible.
-This year is the right time to overhaul your financial life and make 2017 the start of your prosperous years.
+Every prosperous New Year, most of us create a list of resolutions we aim to achieve within the year, but all end doomed, especially the health-related ones.
+However, the money related resolutions seem to be more feasible.
+This year is the right time to overhaul your financial life and make 2017 the start of your prosperous new year.

 If you haven’t made a list yet, we suggest you start by reading our list of personal financial resolutions.

 Most people just go on spending their salary and whatever is left becomes their savings.
 Treat savings as your bill.
 Make a specific and realistic target of how much should you save until end of 2017.
 Note the exact details on how you are going to do it.
 Let’s say your payday is on every 15th and 30th of the month and you plan to keep P500 each salary day.

 - By December 2017, you will save P13,000.